mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

 Automatically select the master server to replicate from.
 The default value is false.

-When this feature is enabled, the master from which binlogrouter will replicate from will be selected from the list of servers listed in `servers`.
-These servers should be monitored by a monitor.
+When this feature is enabled, the master which binlogrouter will replicate from will be selected from the servers defined by a monitor `cluster=TheMonitor`.
+Alternatively servers can be listed in `servers`.
+The servers should be monitored by a monitor.
 Only servers with the `Master` status are used.
 If multiple master servers are available, the first available master server will be used.

+If the monitor parameter `auto_failover` is set, replication will seamlessly switch to a new master (determined by the monitor).

+**NOTE:** Do not use `auto_rejoin`.
+This restriction will be lifted in a future version.

 The GTID the replication will start from will be based on the latest replicated GTID.
 If no GTID has been replicated, the router will start replication from the